axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-05-rgov-unpolished-thoughts.markdown

      <tr>
       <th>Zoning and Building Regulations</th>
        <td>
-        <p>Zoning strikes me as a weak way to try and control the worst tendencies of FIAT landowners.
+        <p>Zoning strikes me as a weak way to try and control the worst tendencies of <span class="_paradigm">Fiat</span> landowners.
 But keeping the &ldquo;bad&rdquo; buildings away from the residential buildings is not harmless.
 And it is not a solution, either.
 I&rsquo;d rather trust each hyper-local community, people who know each other, to make those decisions using the <span class="_paradigm">Radical</span> system rather than a city government.</p>
         <p>There might be a coordinating function needed as well as expertise but that can be handled by <span class="_paradigm">Radical</span> companies.</p>
        </td>
       </tr>